glacials/splits-io/README.md

 [livesplit-core]: https://github.com/LiveSplit/livesplit-core/

 ### Highcharts
-To generate run history charts Splits I/O uses [Highcharts][highcharts-home], which requires a [written license][highcharts-licenses].
+To generate run history charts Splits.io uses [Highcharts][highcharts-home], which requires a [written license][highcharts-licenses].
 Licensing is based on the honor system, so you do not need to enter a key anywhere.
 Highcharts is free to use for testing purposes.